 In 2015 Utrecht University Library together with Utrecht and Amsterdam partners put the former printers and publishers from Utrecht literally and figuratively on the map.
 This was organised as part of the project Vroege Utrechtse drukkers op de kaart (1450-1800) (‘Early Utrecht printers on the map (1450-1800)’) which received a guarantee grant from the Fentener van Vlissingen Fonds SHV and the K.F.Hein Fonds.
-This project resulted in a geographical interface (temporarily under construction) visualizing the various locations of the former printers and publishers.
+This project resulted in a geographical interface (out of maintenance; version Internet Archive 18 June 2022) visualizing the various locations of the former printers and publishers.
 Now the past of the Utrecht printers can be accessed via a spatial-temporal approach and an instrument has become available to analyse spatial developments.
 In the Northern Netherlands the city of Utrecht has been at the cradle of book printing.
 A chronological overview is presented with the most important incunabula and highlights from the Utrecht printers’ history.

 Start of the art of book printing in Utrecht: Nicolaes Ketelaer en Gerard de Leempt, Historia scholastica (1473)